MauroMardones/LBSPR_Krill/index.md

 ## Sensitivity and perfomance analysis

 The results of the methods in the reference setting are compared to the obtained under overstimation/underestimation in intrinsic productivity regarding asymptotic length von Bertalanffy $L_{\infty}$ parameter in krill.
 First, it was possible to identify that for all strata, the impact of low $L_{\infty}$ ranges under the base model (60 mm) overestimates the level of reproductive potential krill with values between 42% and 32% (Bransfield and Elephant Island strata respectively).
-Regarding higher $L_{\infty}$ settings, the model tends to underestimate the reproductive potential with values between -25% and -30% (Extra and Joinville strata) Figure \@ref(fig:Figure9),  Table \@ref(tab:Table3).
+Regarding higher $L_{\infty}$ settings, the model tends to underestimate the reproductive potential with values between -25% and -30% (Gerlache and Joinville strata) Figure \@ref(fig:Figure9),  Table \@ref(tab:Table3).

 ```r